 When your throat hurts, it can be difficult to tell whether you’ve got a run-of-the-mill sore throat or a more serious case of strep throat.
 While only a lab test performed by a healthcare provider can tell you for sure whether it’s strep throat, there are certain signs and symptoms that can indicate strep.

-While it only accounts for a small percentage of sore throats, strep throat can cause serious complications, including rheumatic fever and kidney inflammation.
-To determine whether you should seek treatment for your sore throat, consider the following.
+Though it accounts for only a small percentage of sore throats, strep throat can cause serious complications, so you should see a doctor right away if you suspect that you have it.
+To determine whether you should seek strep testing and treatment for your sore throat, consider the following.

 What Causes a Sore Throat?